The causes of breast cancer aren't fully understood, making it difficult to say why one woman may develop breast cancer and another may not.

 If you've previously had breast cancer or early non-invasive cancer cell changes in breast ducts, you have a higher risk of developing it again, either in your other breast or in the same breast.

-A benign breast lump doesn't mean you have breast cancer, but certain types of lump may slightly increase your risk of developing it.
+A benign breast lump does not mean you have breast cancer, but certain types of lump may also slightly increase your risk of developing it.

 Certain benign changes in your breast tissue, such as cells growing abnormally in ducts (atypical ductal hyperplasia), or abnormal cells inside your breast lobes (lobular carcinoma in situ), can make getting breast cancer more likely.